FlockOfBirds/Mendix-client-typing/README.md

-# Mendix Client API Type defintion
+# Mendix Client API Type definition

 This type definition is based on the Mendix client API documentation